 Therapy and Energy Healing

 Living in a world that isn’t very accommodating to sensitive people, empaths often struggle with trauma in childhood and young adulthood.
-As a result, we benefit from from therapy to help us process our emotional wounds.
+As a result, we benefit from therapy to help us process our emotional wounds.

 An empath will need a teacher/healer to learn about how they process energy and how energy affects their relationships, careers, and physical wellbeing.
-Energy healing/spiritual work and traditional forms of therapy are an extreme effective combination for empaths–getting the right resources for both the mind and spirit/energy body.
+Energy healing/spiritual work and traditional forms of therapy are an extremely effective combination for empaths—getting the right resources for both the mind and spirit/energy body.

 Stigma and Change

-Since most of our behaviors and patterns have all been established by the time we are 7 years old, each one of us (empath or not) would benefit from some energy work or therapy.
+Since most of our behaviors and patterns have all been established by the time, we are 7 years old, each one of us (empath or not) would benefit from some energy work or therapy.
 There still exists significant resistance in our culture to therapy or healing.
 It is exacerbated by the fact that our country (USA) doesn’t value mental health care and we usually have to pay out of pocket for therapy and healing.

-I am hopeful this stigma will someday go away and our health care system makes access to quality mental health care easier and less expensive, but until it does I will be talking about the need, especially among empaths, to do this work.
+I am hopeful this stigma will someday go away and our health care system makes access to quality mental health care easier and less expensive, but until it does, I will be talking about the need, especially among empaths, to do this work.
 I will also do my best to make it affordable to as many people as I can.
 You will reap the rewards and so will your children and community.

-Since change is something we rarely choose just for the fun of it, we usually have to feel a lot of pain before we are will to address working on our own energetic armor and emotional baggage.
+Since change is something, we rarely choose just for the fun of it, we usually have to feel a lot of pain before we are will to address working on our own energetic armor and emotional baggage.
 Hitting rock bottom is a Dark Night of the Soul and is only the beginning of a spiritual awakening.